 There is a variety of state and federal grants and loan programs to help communities with their recreation, clean water, plant and wildlife needs.
+For instance, non-profit conservation organizations such as land trust are private organizations established to protect land and water resources for the public benefit.
 Impact fees are another fiscal tool, often used to fund outdoor recreation needs for a community.

-Natural Resource Policies
+3.15 Natural Resource Policies